87andrewh/CornerCullingSourceEngine/README.md

 - Smoke occlusion

 ### Technical details
-- You can find more details alongisde the original UE4 implementation: https://github.com/87andrewh/CornerCulling
+- You can find more details with the original UE4 implementation: https://github.com/87andrewh/CornerCulling

 ### Special Thanks